-This series explores the relationship between memory and the photographic medium, probing the urgent need to document the present amid the relentless physical and mental erosion brought by time.
-Memory, left to its own devices, is unreliable — our recollections morph, degrade, and eventually vanish, leaving behind a distorted version of reality.
-This creates an unsettling sense of loss, as if our past is irretrievably gone, erasing the foundation of our identity—our actions, experiences, and relationships.
+I started working on Mnemosyne in 2023.
+I wanted to explore the relationship between memory and the photographic medium, questioning the urgent need to document the present amid the physical and mental erosion of time.
+Memory, left to its own mental devices, is unreliable.
+Our recollections morph, degrade, and eventually vanish, leaving behind a distorted version of reality.
+This creates an unsettling sense of loss, as if our past is irretrievably gone, erasing the foundation of our identity: our actions, experiences, and relationships.

 Mnemosyne #1